 Forestry & Wildlife

-Even though cooler weather has arrived and most leaves of deciduous species have fallen, this is still a good time to control certain invasive weeds.
+Even when cooler weather arrives and most leaves of deciduous species have fallen, it is still a good time to control certain invasive weeds.
 When it comes to woody plants, there are few non-native species as widespread and as troublesome as Chinese privet.
 The means by which we manage Chinese privet can be unique compared to the methods typically used for more common herbaceous weeds in row crops, turf, ornamentals, and forage systems.

 A 2021 study from the University of Massachusetts reported that, “61 percent of 1,285 plant species identified as invasive in the U.S. remain available through the plant trade, including 50 percent of state-regulated species and 20 percent of federal noxious weeds, with vendors in all the lower 48 states.”